catherinashby/BFS/README.md

 # webBase
 #
-# a basic site, written in Python/Django
+# a basic site, written in Python/Django, for Marilyn's business
 #